 The Financial Aid Office certifies the renewal of the award.
 Students may receive a Cal Grant A or B award for up to four years of full-time enrollment if they receive the award as an entering freshman.
 In order to activate the renewal of the Cal Grant, students must file the FAFSA each year, meet CSAC's income and asset ceilings, complete their SSU financial aid file, have “unmet need” as defined by CSAC, and meet SSU’s Satisfactory Academic Progress requirements.

 Cal Grant A and B recipients who plan to enroll in a Teaching Credential Program (TCP) may be eligible to renew their Cal Grant award for an additional year.
 The additional year of payment is provided to students who are seeking an initial teaching credential and cannot be used for other graduate level programs.

 This program is currently not being funded by the California Student Aid Commission.

 Awarded to eligible undergraduate students who are admitted to the EOP program and have high need.
-Depending on grade level, awards range from $300 to $800.
-For more information on the EOP program, visit our Equal Opportunity Program web site or call the EOP office at (707) 664-2427.
+Depending on grade level, awards typically range from $300 to $1000.
+For more information on the EOP program, visit our Equal Opportunity Program website or call the EOP office at (707) 664-2427.

 Professional Program Grant